ewiger/Upsilon/README.md

 Upsilon
 =======

 Upsilon is an open source MATLAB toolbox providing a collection of tiny functions and scripts nicely packaged together.

+wbr, yy